 Even better, you can combine points with spouses or domestic partners!

 As I mentioned earlier, you can use Ultimate Rewards to its fullest power by having several cards and accounts under Chase.
-Specifically, if you have all three of the following:
+Specifically, if you have two of the following:

-- A Chase Sapphire Preferred, Ink Bold, or Ink Plus credit card.
+- A Chase Sapphire Preferred or Ink Plus Card.

-As I mentioned above, the Freedom card allows you to redeem your points for gift cards, travel (spent via the Ultimate Rewards portal), or cash at one point equals one cent.
-However, if you also have one of Chase's top tier cards (Sapphire Preferred, Ink Bold, Ink Plus), you can transfer your Freedom points to these cards, which you can then use to transfer 1:1 directly to hotel and airline partners!
+As I mentioned above, the Freedom and Ink Cash cards allow you to redeem your points for gift cards, travel (spent via the Ultimate Rewards portal), or cash at one point equals one cent.
+However, if you also have one of Chase's top tier cards (Sapphire Preferred or Ink Plus), you can transfer your points to these cards, which you can then use to transfer 1:1 directly to hotel and airline partners!

-This means you can take advantage of Freedom's 5x quarterly bonus points, plus the 10% annual bonus for having a Chase checking account, and be able to transfer them at a 1:1 rate to travel partners.
+This means you can take advantage of Freedom's 5x quarterly bonus points and be able to transfer them at a 1:1 rate to travel partners.
 You can't do this if you have the Freedom card alone.
-You must have either a Sapphire Preferred, Ink Bold, or Ink Plus card in order to do the 1:1 transfer.
+You must have either a Sapphire Preferred or Ink Plus card in order to do the 1:1 transfer.

 Ultimate Rewards points, when used to their maximum potential, can bring otherwise unattainable luxury travel expenses like ocean-front resorts, first or business class flights, and more into the realm of very possible.
 Now get out there and start turning your everyday purchases into a pile of valuable Ultimate Rewards points!

-Have you taken advantage of the Chase Trifecta to wrack up the reward miles?
+Have you taken advantage of the Chase Duo to wrack up the reward miles?